 You can deal with the lighter and delicate fabrics with 45g/min of continuous steam.
 Get rid of the wrinkles in your curtains with its vertical steaming function.

-A gentle spray mist can be used to soften the wrinkles that have a firm fixture — moistening the fabric aids in ironing.
+A gentle spray mist can soften the wrinkles with a firm fixture — moistening the fabric aids in ironing.

 Moreover, it features a triple-cleaning system.
 The anti-scale feature flushes out all the mineral deposits.
 A plastic cup is also available with the product for easy refilling.